 The ViewSonic XG2405 also supports AMD FreeSync, and even though it’s not officially certified by NVIDIA as G-SYNC Compatible, it works with supported GeForce cards (GTX 10-series or newer) without any issues.

-This technology allows the monitor to change its refresh rate dynamically, synchronized with your frame rate, thus eliminating screen tearing and stuttering without noticeable input lag penalty.
+This technology allows the monitor to change its refresh rate dynamically, synchronized with your frame rate, thus eliminating screen tearing and stuttering without a noticeable input lag penalty.

 The supported variable refresh rate (VRR) range is 48-144Hz.
 Below 48FPS, the LFC (Low Framerate Compensation) technology takes over and multiplies the frame rate (47FPS = 94Hz) in order to maintain smooth performance.